Zingerman’s Guide to Good Leading

 The Danger of Business Books

 I generally think pastors spend too much time reading business books.
 A church can learn from business, but it’s not a business.
-It’s something completely unique.
+It's truly one of a kind.
 I want to be more Scripturally and theologically shaped as a pastor, not less.

-So here’s my warning, for myself and others: let’s resolve to be shaped by Scripture and avoid the dangers of pragmatism.
+Here's my warning for myself and others: let's commit to being guided by Scripture and steer clear of the risks of pragmatism.
 We can learn from others, but let’s always begin and end with a biblical vision for pastoring and life.

 Business, Not as Usual